The privilege of a lifetime is to become who you truly are.

 Through this process, you can begin to understand yourself more fully, connect the dots, and move toward the life you want with greater clarity and self-trust.

-In my life outside of therapy, I’m often drawn to the same things I encourage in the therapy space: quiet moments, fresh perspective, and meaningful connection.
-Whether I’m walking a local trail or reading a book, I look for things that help me pause, reflect, and better understand myself and others.
-These slower moments help me show up in session feeling present, curious, and open to whatever you bring.
+• In my life outside of the therapy room, I’m often drawn to the same things I value in therapy itself, quiet moments, fresh perspective, and meaningful connection.
+Whether I’m walking a local trail, reading a book, or listening to thoughtful conversations about the human experience, I’m drawn to what helps me pause and take things in more fully.
+These slower, grounding moments help me show up in session feeling present, curious, and open to whatever you bring.

-Listening to these reminds me that we’re all figuring things out as we go.
-Therapy can be one of the few spaces where taking your time, asking big questions, and being real about what’s hard is okay.
-My hope is to offer you a space that feels grounded, supportive, and in tune with your pace, so you can start to understand where you’ve been and feel more confident about where you’re going.
+I’m especially interested in what shapes us, what gives life meaning, and how we build deeper relationships with ourselves and others.
+Spending time with these ideas reminds me that none of us have it all figured out, we are all learning and finding our way.
+Therapy can be one of the few spaces where you are invited to slow down, ask bigger questions, and be honest about what feels hard.
+My hope is to offer a space that feels grounded, supportive, and attuned to your pace, so you can make sense of where you’ve been and feel more confident about where you’re going.

 I look forward to meeting you.